nicksagona/popcorn-v1-legacy/README.md

     $pop->run();

+#### Auto-Routing

-An additional feature is "auto-routing" in which the URI is matched to the method within the controller class.
+An additional feature is "auto-routing" in which the URI is mapped to the method within the controller class.
 So, for example, this will work for the URI "/hello" as well:

     $pop = new Pop\Pop();